lucask07/thunderboard-reader/README.md

 python3 -m pip install thunderboard-reader
 ```

-Now, connect the Thunderboard to your computer via USB.
-Next, launch the mobile phone app and startup the environment sensing data.
+Connect the Thunderboard to your computer via USB.
+Next, launch the mobile phone app, connect to the thunderboard, and startup the environment sensing data.
 Then within the same terminal / command prompt try these commands.

 ```
 tboard_read.py --help